 2. Cash in on holiday-themed hashtags

 It's a no-brainer.
 Tweets with hashtags get twice as much engagement as those without them and 55% more retweets.
-Not to mention the fact 75% of people on social media use hashtags.

 #July4th, #FourthofJuly, #IndependenceDay, #starsandstripes, #bbq, #redwhiteandblue, #fireworks, #America, #freedom, #patriotic, #celebration.